Nexmo/ToDo-Web/README.md

 ## Protecting Signin
 Now that users have a verified phone number on their account, we can enable second factor authentication on signin.
-Since we're using the `signingAction()` as a cheap way to do sign users out of the application, we have to relocate the rather aggressive `ParseUser::logout()` so it doesn't logout users that are in the middle of a verification process.
+Since we're using the `signinAction()` as a cheap way to do sign users out of the application, we have to relocate the rather aggressive `ParseUser::logout()` so it doesn't logout users that are in the middle of a verification process.
 If there's a Parse user and `$_SESSION['todo']['user']` has the same username, we need to sign the user out.
 Any other condition is an inprocess signin.